daisyUniverse/TwitFix/readme.md

 # TwitFix

-Basic flask server that serves fixed twitter video embeds to desktop discord by using either the Twitter API or Youtube-DL to grab tweet video information
+Basic flask server that serves fixed twitter video embeds to desktop discord by using either the Twitter API or Youtube-DL to grab tweet video information.
+This also automatically embeds the first link in the text of non video tweets (API Only)

 ## How to use (discord side)